 What happens when a school district IS accredited?
 The truth is…nothing magical.
 Schools are still schools, whether they are accredited or not.
 In Washington State, for example, the “report card” from the Superintendent of Public Instruction is dismal.

-The dropout rate in Washington is 5.6% every year.
-Do you know any homeschoolers who have dropped out of school before their parents graduated them?
-Only 72% of children graduate high school within 4 years.
-When given more years to complete high school, only 77% will graduate.
-In our state, they spend almost $9,3000 per student and yet almost 20% do not meet minimum requirements in reading and writing, and more than half do not meet minimum standards in math and science.
+Only 79% of children graduate high school within 4 years.
+When given more years to complete high school, only 82% will graduate.
+In our state, they spend almost $11,5001 per student and yet almost 20% do not meet minimum requirements in reading and writing, and more than half do not meet minimum standards in math.
 How is your homeschool doing?
 What percentage of your students will graduate –even graduate late?

 In my neighborhood high school, I found these interesting statistics:

-99% of classes were taught by teachers deemed highly qualified.
-On average, they had 11 years of teaching experience, and most had a Master’s Degree in education.
-Even so, by 10th grade, one out of five students could not pass the writing test.
-One out of four students could not pass the reading assessment.
-Only one third of students with these highly qualified teachers could pass the math section or science test.
+94% of classes were taught by teachers deemed highly qualified.
+On average, they had 10 years of teaching experience, and most had a Master's Degree in education.
+Even so, only one fifth of students with these highly qualified teachers could pass the math section or science test.
 What percent of your homeschool students are working at their grade level?

 School failures result in students who can’t read or write, who can’t function in college or careers.
 Colleges complain that high school students across the nation are admitted with stellar grades but still need remedial help with reading, writing, and math.
 Nobody is perfect, and even homeschool children have free will to make stupid decisions.
 Still, most homeschoolers are able to manhandle their child into graduating from high school.
 Like making sausage, it isn’t always pretty, but homeschoolers are a resilient bunch, and they manage to get it done.